-Categorized as a domestic violence offense, the crime can be accomplished verbally, in writing, or through an electronic communication device.
+It can be categorized as a domestic violence offense if a threat is conveyed to someone familial or a cohabitant.
+The crime can be accomplished verbally, in writing, or through an electronic communication device.
 For example, text message, e-mail, and even via social media.
 Despite withstanding multiple First Amendment constitutional challenges, conveying a threat is unprotected speech and will likely lead to criminal charges.
 A criminal threat is ordinarily measured on its face.
 However, the law also permits using the surrounding circumstances to change seemingly innocuous words into a threat.

-A threat need not be directly to the purported victim.
+A threat need not be made directly to the purported victim.
 Instead, a threat to someone’s immediate family member will suffice – e.g., parents, children, sibling, and even roommate.
-Additionally, a threat made to a third party may suffice if you specifically intended for the third party to convey the threat to the alleged victim.
+Additionally, a threat made to a third party may warrant charges if you specifically intended for the third party to convey the threat to the alleged victim.

 CALCRIM 1300 provides the essential elements to making a criminal threat under PC 422(a) where the government holds the burden of proving each of the following:

 - You willfully threatened to kill or cause great bodily harm to another;

 - You conveyed a threat verbally, in writing, or via electronic device;

 - You harbored the intent for the statement be taken as a threat;

 - The threat was unconditional, immediate, clear, and specific that it could be carried out;